The Nautical Research Journal, Volumes 1-60, 1949–2015

 The complete collection of the The Nautical Research Journal is now available on CD-ROM or USB flash drive.
 This set contains PDF reprints of Volumes 1 through 60 of the Nautical Research Journal.

-Available on CD-ROM, USB flash drive or Digital Download.
+Available on CD-ROM or USB flash drive.
 Select your preferred format above.
 For more information on these options, click here.

 Includes thousands of pages of useful information on ship design, maritime history and archaeology, shop notes, book and model reviews, and much, much more.
 Each issue of the Journal is complete‚ including every page, article, photograph, illustration, plan, table, letter to the editor and every advertisement!